 Do you remember the famous Nike’s campaign “Just Do it”?
 It is a great example that demonstrates the emotional trigger of cultural leadership.

 Using emotions in your ads directly affects the buying process of a target audience.
 There is an old expression: “people buy emotionally, then justify logically”.
-No matter what you choose: happiness, fear, belonging or trust – the emotional triggers should resonate with your target consumers.
+No matter what you choose: happiness, fear, belonging, or trust – the emotional triggers should resonate with your target consumers.
 Including facts and enough information about your products can increase the chance of purchase.

-I hope the advertising trigger examples mentioned above will help you motivate your customers take action and become a global leader in your industry.
+I hope the advertising trigger examples mentioned above will help you motivate your customers to take action and become a global leader in your industry.